 Proudly brought to you by the City of Greater Geelong and genU.

-These awards also help to promote a fully inclusive community.
+These awards also help to promote ‘An inclusive, diverse, healthy and socially connected

-Nominations for the Geelong Awards for People with a Disability 2020 close at 5:00pm on Friday 16 October 2020.
+Nominations for the Geelong Awards for People with Disability 2021

 Late nominations will not be considered.

 We also have alternative nomination forms available for you to download.